Table of Contents

 Adding proxies

-Jitter automatically registers all shapes added to a rigid body (body.AddShape) with the world.DynamicTree.
-However, users are free to add own implementations of IDynamicTreeProxy to the world's tree, using tree.AddProxy.
-In this case the user has to implement a BroadPhaseFilter and register it (using world.BroadPhaseFilter) to handle any collisions with the custom proxy, otherwise an InvalidCollisionTypeException is thrown.
+All shapes added to a rigid body (body.AddShape) are automatically registered with world.DynamicTree.
+Custom implementations of IDynamicTreeProxy can be added to the tree using tree.AddProxy.
+In this case, a BroadPhaseFilter must be implemented and registered (using world.BroadPhaseFilter) to handle collisions with the custom proxy, otherwise an InvalidCollisionTypeException is thrown.

 Enumerate Overlaps

-The tree implementation in Jitter needs to be updated using tree.Update.
+The tree implementation needs to be updated using tree.Update.
 This is done automatically for the dynamic tree owned by the world class (world.DynamicTree).
-Internally UpdateWorldBoundingBox is called for the active proxies implementing the IUpdatableBoundingBox interface and the internal book-keeping of overlapping pairs is updated.
-Overlaps may be queried using tree.EnumerateOverlaps.
+Internally, UpdateWorldBoundingBox is called for active proxies implementing the IUpdatableBoundingBox interface, and the internal book-keeping of overlapping pairs is updated.
+Overlaps can be queried using tree.EnumerateOverlaps.

 Querying the tree